ResearchandDestroy/PACS-Recon-Flashcards/README.md

 Anki is avaliable on all major platforms including mobile.

-Just `import` the flashcard deck and get started!
+Just download and `import` the `.apkg` flashcard deck and get started!

 Please keep in mind that this is a draft and it likely contains many errors..